 If you’re planning to travel by bus, be weary about your documents (passport), money and valuable possessions in bus terminals and buses.
 These are the places where you’re most likely to “lose” items.

-In bus terminals, there’s usually a lot of commotion and it’s easy to get distracted, providing a perfect opportunity for opportunistic individuals.
+There’s usually a lot of commotion and it’s easy to get distracted, providing a perfect opportunity for opportunistic individuals.
 If you’re ever at a bus terminal, try to be alert, erring on the side of paranoia, for a while at least!

 - Don’t slip your phone into your back pocket, always keep it in a pocket with a zipper and, if possible, in your hand (inside your pocket).